pyrypajunen/Ethereum-implementation/README.md

 # Ethereum Implementation (The portfolio is in progress)
-## Learning purpose (Ethereum and Solidity)
+## Ethereum and Solidity

-During these three small projects, I've learned to use Truffle, Ganache, Open Zeppelin, Metamask, Solidity and web3.js libraries.
-I studied the theory behind those technologies as well, which helps me to understand Ethereum blockchain development deeper.
+I've learned to use Truffle, Ganache, Open Zeppelin, Metamask, Solidity, and web3.js libraries during these three small projects.
+Also, I used chai and mocha frameworks for testing my smart contracts.
+I also studied the theory behind those technologies, which helped me understand Ethereum blockchain development deeper.

-Technologies for testing: Chai, mocha, ...

-More discription about the projects here...
+I am constantly learning more things about smart contract development; I keep this portfolio in progress.
+These projects are only for learning purposes.